sarahbat/binMaster/README.md

 # binMaster - The Final Frontier

-Intuitive data bins that are quantitatively and/or semantically meaningful.
+Exploration of intuitive data bins that are quantitatively and/or semantically meaningful.

 Defining better quantitative data bins to simplify the process of creating and interpreting stepped color in visualizations.